Subud

 Subud (pronounced /ms/) is an international and interfaith spiritual movement that originated in Indonesia in the 1920s.
 It was founded by Muhammad Subuh Sumohadiwidjojo (1901–1987).
 (Note: The name "Subud" was first used in the 1940s, when the movement was legally registered in Indonesia.)
 The central practice of Subud is a spiritual exercise known as the latihan kejiwaan, which Muhammad Subuh described as receiving guidance from "the Power of God" or "the Great Life Force."

 Subuh stated that Subud was neither a new teaching nor a religion.
-He suggested that, through the latihan, members could be guided towards a religion suited to them, such as Christianity, Judaism, Islam, Hinduism, or Buddhism.
-While adherence to a religion may provide discipline that supports inner development, it is not considered a requirement for participation in Subud or the latihan.
+He suggested that, through the latihan, members could be guided toward a religion suited to them, such as Christianity, Judaism, Islam, Hinduism, or Buddhism.
+While many Subud members believe that adherence to a religion may provide discipline that supports inner development, such adhenrence is not considered a requirement for participation in Subud or the latihan.

 As of 2023, Subud has groups in about 83 countries and an estimated worldwide membership of 10,000.